alx672219/crypto_auto_trading_bot/README.md

 ## with Bithumb API

-- I chose Ethereum (you can choose any other coins)
+- I chose Ethereum (you can choose any other coins).

 ### Main Functions
 1. "get_data.py" prints the data (candle chart) of a cryptocurrency in an Excel file.